mesh node

 Overview

-Physical Structure
+Filesystem Structure

 When stored on disk, all mesh nodes:

-- Are physically represented as folders in the filesystem
+- are physically represented as folders in the filesystem

-- Extend the identifier namespace with their folder name
+- extend the identifier namespace with their folder name

 Mandatory Components